 Verdict: This Daring Docudrama On Donald Trump Deserves A Place On Your Watchlist!

-But excellent acting saves everything.
-Performances make it look smart and crisp and the direction and dialogue stay real and sharp.
-For someone who had no idea about his early days, I got to know a lot about them.
-So, it’s a win because you watch documentaries to gain knowledge and I did learn a lot.
-From the dirty tricks to his relationships, there was a lot to unfold.
-Well, I even got to see Donald Trump’s emotional side (yeah, you read it right).
-Overall, you can give it a shot, as it’s a bold take on Trump’s life.
+For someone clueless about Trump’s early days, I learnt a lot of things.
+It’s like a documentary that keeps you hooked.
+From the dirty tricks to his messy relationships, there was plenty to unpack.
+(Well, I even got to see Donald Trump’s emotional side.
+Yeah, you read that right.)
+Overall, it’s a bold take on his life and it’s worth checking out.
 It will be available on Lionsgate Play from October 24th.
 You can watch the trailer below!